 Oncology (Regional Cancer Center)

 The Regional Cancer Center offers comprehensive care for oncology patients and their families.
-It is located close on the campus of the main hospital at Indiana University Health Morgan Hospital.
+It is located close on the campus of the main hospital at Indiana University Health Morgan.
 The Center's collaborative practice model focuses on each individual’s needs providing state-of-the-art medical, surgical, radiation, psychological and emotional care.
 Patients experience consistent, ongoing treatment from physicians and nurses who work together on all aspects of care.

 Your healthcare providers are available to assist you and your family as you begin your cancer treatment.
 Oncology physicians are board certified and all oncology nurses participate in intensive training programs enabling physicians and nurses to maintain the highest level of knowledge and competence in the ever changing science of Oncology.
 We are committed to providing you with the highest quality cancer care possible.
 Through our collaborative practice model we ensure comprehensive and holistic care and support to each patient and their family.